POC vs Prototype vs MVP: A Comparison Guide

 "We need a mobile application!"
 Being full of enthusiasm that this is the optimal solution to your problem, you hurry to start planning a native application development project, which is usually a costly and time-consuming process.

-But when the product is finally launched, there's a big chance that you will realize that it's too hard to get your users who shop in your store only once a month to actually go to the App Store and download the application to their device.
+But when the product is finally launched, there's a big chance you will realize that it's too hard to get the users who shop in your store only once a month to actually go to the App Store and download the application to their device.
 They hesitate to do so because they don't want to clog their smartphone's memory with an app they won't use regularly.
 And your mobile conversions didn't show a visible boost.

 Why did you need to go through the proof of concept in this scenario?
-If you'd done your market research, you could have discovered that your mid-sized e-commerce store doesn't need a downloadable app (at least not now).
+If you'd done your market research, you could have discovered that your mid-sized e-commerce store doesn't need a downloadable native app (at least not now).
 Maybe creating a fast browser-run PWA that's well-polished in terms of UX/UI would be enough.
 It would have been cheaper and faster.

 After all, PWAs allow for a smooth user experience from a mobile browser and can be added to the home screen as an app-like short link if the customer wants without taking up much device space.
 Such proof of concept examples demonstrate that comparing a mobile app vs mobile website and their pros and cons prior to decision-making could have made a difference.